pUrGe12/pUrGe12.github.io/content/blog/developing_duxMLB.md

 7. We then calculate the parabolic average velocity and use the pixel_to_feet_ratio to convert this in ft/s.
 8. Next we correct for the camera angle using the angle made by the `pitcher and catcher to the normal` (that is, the line that splits the screen vertically) when the catcher acts a pivot to the normal line (so, we first **shift the entire pitcher and catcher line mathematically**).
 The math suggests that we calculate this angle using `beta = float(np.arctan(2*(x1-x2)/(y2-y1)))` where x1,y1,x2,y2 are average coordiantes of the pitcher and the catcher.

-I have only used this angle if it is less than 10 degrees, because I found that only then are the results accurate enough (otherwise for larger angles, you don't really need this as frame by frame calculation is good enough there).
+I have only used this angle if it is greater than 10 degrees, because I found that only then are the results accurate enough.
 The corrected velocities are then the predicted ones divided by the sine of this angle.

 ```py
 def calculate_speed_ball(video_path, min_confidence=0.5, max_displacement=100, min_sequence_length=7, pitch_distance_range=(55,65)):
     SOURCE_VIDEO_PATH = video_path